By Gayle Trotter, senior fellow, Independent Women’s Forum

 Instead, for every challenge, Obama is ready to propose a federalized, big-government, one-size-fits-all solution.
 These counterproductive responses consistently diminish our constitutional rights.

 Our first amendment guarantees the free exercise of religion.
-Soon after Obama first took office, though, he began to restrict the rights of religious people to practice their beliefs.
+Soon after Obama first took office, though, he began to restrict the rights of religiou

 ObamaCare requires all group health plans to provide services — contraceptives, abortion-inducing drugs, and sterilization — that violate the deeply held religious beliefs of millions of Americans.
 Religious organizations face crippling fines if they decline to provide these conscience-defying products and services.